 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate due to changes in market interest rates.
-The Company does not have loans and the line of credit is with a high credit quality financial institution.
+The Company is exposed to interest rate risk with respect to its long-term debt, as described in Note 15.